silnrsi/font-narnoor/documentation/source/productsite.md

 [sil_download style="table" sort="name" where="info.type == 'font'"]

-### Release Notes for v2.000
+### Release Notes for v3.000

-- Redraw all Gunjala Gondi glyphs
+- Add more weights (Medium, SemiBold, Bold, ExtraBold)
-- Replace Latin characters with Source Sans
+- Latin characters are darker and smaller that the v2.000 release
-- Remove Graphite shaping
-- Improve OpenType shaping

 ### Previous Versions